tc39/notes/es7/2017-01/jan-26.md

 DH: Correct, it just propagates them

-TK: So i think we are over our timebox.
+TKN: So i think we are over our timebox.
 I think the original idea behind this was to get to stage 1.
 It seems clear it's worth taking the time since we're already doing that, maybe we should just move on.

 KG: One more thing, async do is really interesting idea.
 It would be worth making sure there can be symmetry.
 Nonexceptional control flow makes no sense in an async do context.
 An await 0 and a continue the loop the do expression is in the loop has already exited.
 E.g.